xrrocha/spellbound/README.md

 of some
 [string distance metric](https://en.wikipedia.org/wiki/String_metric)
 (often the [Damerau–Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance)
 metric).
-If the comparison is below a metric-specific maximum threshold then the matching dictionary word is deemed a correction suggestion.
+If a comparison falls below a metric-specific maximum threshold then the matching dictionary word is deemed a correction suggestion.
 In the worst case, this approach may require thousands of  such comparisons and yet retrieve only a few candidate words.
-Despite this, its performance is acceptable and (unlike Norvig's approach) produces an almost exhaustive list of suggestions.
+Despite this, its performance is acceptable and (unlike Norvig's approach) it produces an almost exhaustive list of suggestions.
 <br style="clear: both">